An Efficient Paradigm for Feasibility Guarantees in Legged Locomotion: Feasible Region Extensions

 To incorporate the effect of $\boldsymbol{w}_{ext}$ on Algorithm \ref{alg:IP}, the constraint (III.a) can be rewritten by redefining $\mathbf{A}_2$ and $\mathbf{u}$ to be:

-Therefore, $\mathbf{A}_2$ computes the moments due to gravity and external forces (acting on the robot CoM \footnote{If a pure force is applied in a different point of the robot the equivalent wrench at \gls{com} should be computed. }), about the origin of the world frame.
+Therefore, $\mathbf{A}_2$ computes the moments due to gravity and external forces (acting on the robot CoM\footnote{If a pure force is applied in a different point of the robot the equivalent wrench at \gls{com} should be computed. }), about the origin of the world frame.

 To better appreciate the effect of an external wrench $\boldsymbol{w}_{ext}$ on the projected region we can further inspect its direct influence on $\mathbf{c}_{xy}$. $\mathbf{c}_{xy}$ characterizes the set of all the projected feasible \gls{com} positions, given the existence of feasible contact forces $\mathbf{f}$.
-From the first two equations in (\ref{eq:moment_balance}), $\mathbf{c}_{xy}$ can be determined as:
+From the first two equations in (\ref{eq:moment_balance}), $\mathbf{c}_{xy}$ can be determined as \revisedtextthird{\cite{caron2016tro}}:

-where $\mathbf{h}$ is a function linear in the contact forces $\mathbf{f}$ and $\mathbf{m}$ is an offset function dependent on the external forces $\boldsymbol{f}_{ext}$, external torques $\boldsymbol{\tau}_{ext}$, and the \gls{com} vertical position $c_z$.
-From this, one could observe that an external wrench applied on the robot, combined with the \gls{com} vertical position, results in a shift in the location of the projected \gls{com} positions (\ie projected region).
+From \revisedtextthird{the offset function $\mathbf{m}$}, one could observe that an external wrench applied on the robot, combined with the \gls{com} vertical position, results in a shift in the location of the projected \gls{com} positions (\ie projected region).

-The change in shape of the region, can be intuitively understood, considering that the set of contact forces resulting from the action of the external wrench, could become infeasible due to the additional effort needed to compensate the external wrench.
-This usually results in smaller regions because, for extremal \gls{com} positions, the contact forces typically become infeasible in terms of actuation or friction constraints.

-For example, in case of a leg significantly retracted, because the joint-torques are propagated through the leg to the foot via the Jacobian, the \gls{com} positions closer to the contacts feet are more likely to be infeasible.
+The change in shape of the region, can be intuitively understood, considering that the set of contact forces resulting from the action of the external wrench, could become infeasible due to the additional effort needed to compensate for the external wrench.
+For example, in case of a significantly retracted leg, because the joint-torques are propagated through the leg to the foot via the Jacobian, the \gls{com} positions closer to the contact feet are more likely to be infeasible.
 Furthermore, a \gls{com} projection located near a specific foot, further loads that foot (while reducing the load on the other feet).
 This drives the joints of that leg closer to their torque limits making this \gls{com} position more likely to be infeasible.
 This explains why an external wrench applied on the robot, such as an additional load, results in smaller feasible regions as opposed to the case when only the weight of the robot has to be supported.